1.2 Use R as a Fancy Calculator

 scientific notation: a common way to express numbers which are too large or too small to be conveniently written in decimal form.
 Generally, it expresses numbers in forms of \(m \times 10^n\) and R uses the e notation.
 Note that the e notation has nothing to do with the natural number \(e\).
 Let’s see some examples, \[\begin{align} 1 \times 10^5 &= \mbox{1e+05}\\ 2 \times 10^4 &= \mbox{2e+04}\\ 1.2 \times 10^{-3} &= \mbox{1.2e-03} \end{align}\]

 In mathematics, the logarithmic operations are inverse to the power operations.
-If \(b^y = x\) and you only know \(b\) and \(x\), you can do logarithm operations to solve \(y\) using the general form \(y = \log(x, b)\), which is called the logarithm of \(x\) with base \(b\).
+If \(b^y = x\) and you only know \(b\) and \(x\), you can do logarithmic operations to solve \(y\) using the general form \(y = \log(x, b)\), which is called the logarithm of \(x\) with base \(b\).

 In R, logarithm functions with base value of 10, 2, or the natural number \(e\) have shortcuts log10(), log2(), and log(), respectively.
 Let’s see an example of log10(), the logarithm function with base 10.
+Here, we have added a comment to help you have a better understanding of log10().

 10^6